Call Now

 • Sovereign Debtor: This refers to a government that owes money, often as a result of bonds or loans taken to fund public spending and projects.

-• Secured Debtor: A debtor who has provided collateral against the loan.
+• Secured Debtor: A debtor who has provided collateral (such as personal assets) against the loan.
 The creditor has a lien on the collateral which can be claimed if the debtor defaults.

 • Unsecured Debtor: Unlike secured debtors, these individuals or entities have not provided any collateral against the loan.